Roos-n-More Zoo

 Roos-n-More Zoo was a privately owned and operated non-profit zoo in Moapa, Nevada, about an hour northeast of the Strip.
 Its focus is a hands-on experience with a variety of exotic animals, including kangaroos, otters, coatis, lemurs, and others.

 History

 Roos-n-More was founded by Valerie and Jay Holt in 2008.
 It was forced to close in 2014 after it failed to pass county inspections.
 In June 2016, Roos-n-More was given permission to reopen subject to several conditions, such as number of visitors, number of animals, and number of days open per month.

-Roos-n-More's last day of operation was December 17, 2016.
+Roos-n-More's last day of operation and the zoo was permanently closed on December 17, 2016.